Can Nano Banana 2 Replace Traditional Image Restoration Models? An Evaluation of Its Performance on Image Restoration Tasks: Conclusion

 \section{Conclusion}

 In this work, we present a systematic evaluation of Nano Banana 2 for IR across diverse scenes and degradation types.
 Our results show that prompt design plays a critical role in controlling restoration behavior.
-Compared with SOTA methods, Nano Banana 2 demonstrates competitive reconstruction fidelity and perceptual quality.
-Our findings suggest that generative AI models hold strong potential as unified solutions for IR, while highlighting the need for improved controllability and robustness in future work.
+However, we observe a consistent gap between perceptual quality and restoration fidelity: Nano Banana 2 tends to produce visually rich results while sacrificing input consistency, especially under severe degradations.
+This discrepancy is not well captured by existing IQA metrics or user studies, which are biased toward perceptual preference.
+Overall, while general-purpose generative models show promise as unified IR solvers, their strengths currently lie in perceptual enhancement rather than faithful reconstruction, highlighting the need for improved controllability and evaluation protocols.

 \textbf{Acknowledgment.} This work was supported by the National Natural Science Foundation of China (Grant No. 62276251).

 {

 }